-After you upload a video to Wistia, it enters the processing stage where we will encode a series of video assets or derivatives.
-The settings on your video are the blueprint for this process.
-These assets will be encoded at various sizes and quality levels to ensure a great viewing experience across a wide array of devices and networks.
-The original file you upload does not get delivered via the Wistia player, we will only serve the optimized video assets we create.
+After you upload a media to Wistia, it enters the processing stage where we will encode a series of media assets or derivatives.
+The settings on your media are the blueprint for this process.
+For video files, these assets will be encoded at various sizes and quality levels to ensure a great viewing experience across a wide array of devices and networks.
+For audio files, we’ll encode a single mp3 asset.
+The original file you upload does not get delivered via the Wistia player, we will only serve the optimized media assets we create.

-We use a width-based encoding algorithm to determine the quality of assets that a video will receive.
+For videos, we use a width-based encoding algorithm to determine the quality of assets that the video will receive.
 This means that the wider your original video is, the higher quality output it will have in Wistia.
 Each asset we create has a width threshold that must be met in order to receive that quality level, and each quality level has a maximum possible bit rate.

 Here is a full list of the assets we can create, and the maximum bit rate for each:

-Note on Codecs: We currently require the H.264 codec on all uploads, which is a common standard for web video.
-The codec on a video file is responsible for compressing & decompressing the content, and it’s a crucial factor in terms successful encoding & playback.
-Uploading a video with an unsupported codec will often result in a video that fails to process, or a video that won’t play at all in certain browsers.
+Note on Video Codecs: We currently require the H.264 codec on all video uploads, which is a common standard for web video.
+The codec on a media file is responsible for compressing & decompressing the content, and it’s a crucial factor in terms successful encoding & playback.
+Uploading a media with an unsupported codec will often result in a media that fails to process, or a media that won’t play at all in certain browsers.
 Need to transcode your video to H.264?
 We recommend the free tool Handbrake which we use on our end all the time.

 Wistia’s Vulcan player uses HTTP Live Streaming (HLS) to deliver the best possible version of your video at any given time.
 This means that the Wistia player will switch quality streams depending on the internet speed available, by making regular checks on the viewer’s connection.
 Wistia’s adaptive streaming will automatically choose the highest quality version of the video to serve your viewers without buffering.
 This is also informed by the size of the embedded video - if you’ve embedded a video at a small size like 640x360 wide, we won’t serve a 1920x1080 asset to that space as it’s an inefficient use of bandwidth.
 However if the viewer enters fullscreen, we’ll scale up to the highest quality available if the connection can handle it.